ckf42/codelib/txsScript/README.md

 These config variables are usually put in the very front of the script, before e.g. defining utilitary functions.

-To use on other machines, you need to change the varialbes manually to something that match your machine.
+You need to change the variables manually to something that match your machine.

 Note that Windows path separator `\` needs to be escaped as `\\`.

-All these scripts target Windows machines and TexStudio version 4.0.x.
-No gaurantee if they work elsewhere.
+All these scripts target MS Windows OS and TeXStudio version 4.0.x.
+No sure if they work elsewhere.

 ## Content